TDG-Platform/docs/ENVI_Task_Runner.md

 ### Description

-This data type is a generic file input for ENVI.
-It has no specific data types.
-The ENVI task engine will only accept a single file name.
+This input port is a generic file input for the ENVI task runner.
+The data type has no specific file type(s).
+The However, the ENVI task engine will only accept a single file name.
 By default, the task runner will search the input directory for any [supported file type](https://www.harrisgeospatial.com/docs/supportedformats.html).
 Which can result in multiple files being found by the task runner, which will cause an error.
-So, inorder to use a port of this type, the task runner must be told which files to search for.
+So, in order to use a port of this type, the task runner must be told which files to search for.
 This is done using the `*_filter` input port, which is prefixed with the name of the ENVIURI port.
 A usage example of this type of port is a follows: